 Engineering alumni, students, parents and friends are invited to join us for an informal conversation with our college deans, student advisers and fellow members of the Berkeley Engineering community.
-Please register in advance to receive the Zoom link.
+Please join us at https://berkeley.zoom.us/j/97688752476

 10–11 a.m. | Rising to the Challenge: Berkeley Engineers Take on COVID-19

 Berkeley Engineering faculty have mustered a remarkable research response to COVID-19, and work continues around-the-clock.
 Join Berkeley Engineering Dean Tsu-Jae King Liu and fellow engineering faculty from across the college and learn about the work being done in service to society.
-Please register at Rising to the Challenge to receive the Zoom link.
+Please join us at https://berkeley.zoom.us/j/95157090560

 Tsu-Jae King Liu, Dean and Roy W. Carlson Professor of Engineering, Electrical Engineering and Computer Sciences.
 Dean Liu is internationally recognized in academia and industry for her innovations in semiconductor devices and technology, and she is highly regarded for her achievements as an instructor, mentor and administrator.

-Patrick Hsu, Assistant Professor, Bioengineering.
+Patrick Hsu, Assistant Professor, Bioengineering, and Deb Faculty Fellow.
 As a member of the Innovative Genomics Institute, Professor Hsu is working to apply new CRISPR tools he has discovered to provide a faster and better diagnosis of COVID-19 infections.
 The research also involves searching for new drug targets using CRISPR genetic screens.